Introduction to Antenna fundamentals

 The feed-point impedance of a practical antenna, if it is matched to the source, will certainly transfer maximum power to the antenna but does it always mean that your antenna system is very efficient? ..
 Not necessarily… Although the best power transfer takes place, how much of it is actually radiated is a million-dollar question?
 There are many antennas available in the market which might have a feed point impedance that matches nominal source impedance, yet they radiate poorly.

 This brings us to the concept of Radiation resistance.
-Other than reactances which can be tuned out by resonating the antenna, every antenna has primarily two types of resistive components.
+Other than reactances that can be tuned out by resonating the antenna, every antenna has primarily two types of resistive components.
 They are the Radiation resistance and the Loss resistance which are both in series.
-A poorly designed antenna with 50Ω feed point impedance may have only a small radiation resistance (say 20Ω) while he loss resistance may be (say 30Ω).
+A poorly designed antenna with 50Ω feed point impedance may have only a small radiation resistance (say 20Ω) while the loss resistance may be (say 30Ω).
 Hence, the total is 50Ω and it will be a perfect match to the coaxial cable transmission line source and show a perfect 1:1 SWR on any meter.

 However, this antenna will radiate only about 30% of the applied power on account of radiation resistance, while the balance 70% will be lost as heat due to the loss resistance.
-Hence, an efficient and a well-designed antenna will always keep the loss resistance to a minimum in comparison to the radiation resistance, even if it means that the total feed point impedance would not allow a direct impedance match.
+Hence, an efficient and well-designed antenna will always keep the loss resistance to a minimum in comparison to the radiation resistance, even if it means that the total feed point impedance would not allow a direct impedance match.